Interoperability Concerns

 — Ocean County Fire Chiefs Association, February 15, 2024

-The letter laid out multiple concerns about encryption's impact on public safety, mutual aid coordination, and the fire service's mission.
-It represented the professional consensus of Ocean County's fire leadership—the people who actually respond to emergencies.
+The letter laid out specific concerns about mutual aid coordination and public safety.
+It came from Ocean County's own fire leadership—the people who respond to the emergencies this decision affected.

 The Bitter Irony